I Wanna Be the Only One

-"I Wanna Be the Only One" is a song by British R&B girl group Eternal and American R&B/gospel singer BeBe Winans, released in May 1997 by EMI and 1st Avenue as the third single from the group's third album, Before the Rain (1997).
+"I Wanna Be the Only One" is a song by British R&B girl group Eternal and American R&B/gospel singer BeBe Winans, released in May 1997 by EMI and 1st Avenue Records as the third single from the group's third album, Before the Rain (1997).
 Topping the UK Singles Chart, the release also became the group's third collaboration with Winans, who had written and produced their 1994 single "Crazy" (from Always & Forever) and the song "It Will Never End" (from their 1995 album Power of a Woman).
 The single became the group's 11th non-consecutive top-10 entry on the UK Singles Chart.
 Its music video was directed by Randee St. Nicholas.

 "I Wanna Be the Only One" became Eternal's biggest hit to date; it was the third most-played song on British radio.
 It earned Eternal a MOBO Award and Capital FM Award for Best Single.
 It was also nominated for Best Single at the BRIT Awards.
 As of May 2019, the song has sold 728,000 copies in the UK.
 In June 2019, "I Wanna Be the Only One" was ranked at number 28 on the Official Charts Company's "Top 100 Girl Band Singles of the Last 25 Years".

 Critical reception

 Scottish Daily Record named "I Wanna Be the Only One" Single of the Week and a "classy" number.
 The Mirrors Kate Thornton praised it as "a feelgood duet" that "could even be their first number one."
-A reviewer from Music Week gave it four out of five, describing it as "a gloriously commercial, uptempo tune.
+A reviewer from Music Week gave it a score of four out of five, describing it as "a gloriously commercial, uptempo tune.
 The result is superb and another top five hit."
 The magazine's Alan Jones called it "another surefire winner", "wherein the girls have a foil in the form of BeBe Winans.
 Bebe's rich gospel tones perfectly complement Eternal's on a smooth, perky, maddeningly commercial pop nugget which makes fine use of brass over a funky groove which moves at quite a pace."